-Leaving Positano is a sad thought, but knowing we must go back to Rome for our long journey home, we began on our adventure on the road back home.
-The overcast makes the hills of Positano dreamy-like.
-The winding roads took us to one of the world’s most beautiful places, in my humble opinion: Furore, Italy and Furore Beach.
-Well, actually, it isn’t even Furore, but it is on the highway SS163 winding along the coast looking toward Furore.
-You have to get out of your car at the bridge and look down to the cove below to get a glimpse of Furore, Italy and Furore Beach.
+Leaving Positano is a sad thought, but knowing we must get back to Rome for our long journey home, my husband and I began our adventure on the road back in our rented Fiat.
+The overcast sky makes the hills of Positano almost dreamy-like.
+The winding roads took us to one of the world’s most beautiful places: Furore, Italy and Furore Beach.
+Well, actually, it isn’t even Furore, but it is on the highway SS163 winding along the coast looking towards Furore.
+You actually have to get out of your car at the bridge and look down to the sandy cove below to get a glimpse of Furore, Italy and Furore Beach.

 Coming upon it, automatically my husband slowed the car down and pulled off to the side of the road.
 I will never forget that moment.
 The moment I stepped out of the car and leaned over the bridge to see the most beautiful place on earth.
-I stood there in awe, knowing that at that moment what I was seeing.
+I stood there in awe, not knowing at that moment what I was seeing.
 It was stunning and I was mesmerized by Furore Beach.
 If only I could stand here forever and then take a walk down to where the little boy in the red jacket was playing with the seashells and rocks…